MisterK123/MisterK123/README.md

 - 👋 Hi, I’m @MisterK123
-- 👀 I’m interested in coding, cyber security, software development
+- 👀 I’m interested in coding, cyber security and software development
 - 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...